restfb/restfb.github.io/_includes/documentation/fetching-user-picture.md

 location: https://example.fbcdn.net/example_profile_picture.jpg
 {% endhighlight %}

 Now, we want to receive the image url in a JSON instead of the binary data.
-This is realized by adding a special parameter to the request URL.
+This can be achieved by adding a special parameter to the request URL.
 The query parameter is `redirect=false`.

 The corresponding Java code looks like this: